fpcorso/data-blog/content/helpscout-api-csv.md

 ```
 :::python
 while not all_conversations:
-    # Prepare conversations endpoint with status of conversations we want and the mailbox.
+    # Prepare conversations endpoint with the status of conversations we want and the mailbox.
     conversations_endpoint = 'https://api.helpscout.net/v2/conversations?status=all&mailbox=YOUR_MAILBOX_ID&page={}'.format(
         page
     )